 Merino wool is also known for its resilience and durability.
 Wool fibers are not straight but rather have undulations known as crimps.
 These crimps are what give them its elasticity.
 Like a coiled spring, once stretched, it’s able to return back to its original natural form by the fibers’ contraction.

 Each fiber is also composed of keratin, the same tough fibrous protein found in our hair, nails and outer layer of skin.
 Incredibly, each wool’s fiber can be bent up to 20,000 times before enduring any damage.

 You can even increase durability by choosing a base layer that blends wool and synthetics together.

-Naturally UV-resistant, antibacterial and antimicrobial, merino wool will protect you from the harsh rays of the sun while also keeping harmful bacteria, mold and mildew at bay, keeping you odor-free.
+Naturally UV-resistant, antibacterial and antimicrobial, Merino wool will protect you from the harsh rays of the sun while also keeping harmful bacteria, mold and mildew at bay, leaving you feeling fresh and odor-free.

-Did I mention merino wool is also anti-static, flame-, wrinkle-, and stain-resistant?
+Did I mention Merino wool is also static-, flame-, wrinkle-, and stain-resistant?

 Although Merino wool may not be the most budget-friendly option, it surely delivers on performance which is why it's such a preferred choice.